 What makes these schools stand out?

 There are dozens of medical schools based in the Caribbean, and hundreds of schools globally with at least some students who aspire to practice in the US.
-Yet AUC, RUSM, and SGU stand out for several reasons: their longevity, the large numbers of US citizens attending them, and their ability to consistently perform well above international averages on important measures of medical school quality.
+Yet AUC, RUSM, and SGU stand out for several reasons: their longevity, the large numbers of US citizens attending them, and the large number of graduates that attain a residency.

 For example, the first-time residency match rate of the collective U.S. citizen IMG medical school students and graduates in 2015 is 53.1%4.
-AUC5 and RUSM6 have reported first-time match rates that are 30-35% higher than the reported averages for international medical schools.
-On USMLE® Step 1, which all medical students hoping to practice in the US must take, AUC5, RUSM6, and SGU7 all regularly report first-time pass rates above 90%, while the rate for “all international” medical school graduates is typically in the 70s8.
-(In fact, the “all international” averages on USMLE Step 1 and the residency match would be even lower if the three top-tier Caribbean medical schools were not included in the calculations.)
+In 2015, AUC5 and RUSM6 reported first-time match rates that are 30-35% higher than the reported averages for international medical schools.

 AUC Students Are Competitive in the Match

 Detractors of Caribbean medical schools like AUC, RUSM, and SGU have often used the threat of a looming residency squeeze to warn aspiring medical students away from these three schools.
 Mullan’s important report in NEJM should help lay that to rest.
 But it’s possible that the threat of a residency shortage has been a useful motivational tool for our most determined and committed students.